Understanding and Using PROFINET Transparent Mode

 You can save IP addresses because not every device has to have a unique IP address.

-The configuration can still be copied and applied to all driverless transport vehicles.
+The configuration can still be copied and applied to all automated guided vehicles.
 Only small adjustments are necessary.

-Small IP subnets are still possible in the driverless transport vehicles.
+Small IP subnets are still possible in the automated guided vehicles.